pdarragh/camlrack/API.md

     &rarr; `string`

     Converts an [`sexp`](#sexp) to a string that is explicitly annotated, useful for debugging but not much else.
-For example:

     ```ocaml
     # repr_string_of_sexp (SExp [Symbol "foo"; Integer 42]);;